 What does SEO stand for?

 The primary objective of search engine optimization, also known as SEO, is to raise a website’s position on the Search Engine Results Pages (SERPs) by improving its ability to attract visitors coming from organic search results (SERPS).
-The following are the different areas that fall under the purview of organic search engine optimization (SEO):
+This is the exact reason why businesses work with SEO consultants, as the result of SEO can be enourmously beneficial for a website.
+The following are the different areas that fall under organic search engine optimization (SEO):

 On-page SEO refers to the process of optimising your website based on the keywords that are most frequently searched for by your demographic.
 This comprises components such as the page titles, headline tags, and meta descriptions, as well as the URL of the page.
 When it comes to on-page SEO in South Africa, content is king.
 Your site’s SEO can benefit from a wide variety of content types, including blog posts, infographics, podcasts, videos, and more, so long as each of these types of content focuses on the appropriate keywords for that particular piece of content.

 Building credibility and authority for your website is at the heart of off-page SEO.
 The majority of the time, this will include including high-quality backlinks on your website.
 In addition to these characteristics, there are others at play, such as E.A.T. rating and social sharing.

 When discussing specific web pages, the acronym E.A.T. refers to three qualities: expertise, authority, and trustworthiness.
 The whole scope of E-A-T is beyond the scope of this essay; however, you should be aware that it all boils down to whether or not the stuff you provide is helpful and valuable.